jprante/jprante.github.com/_posts/elasticsearch/2012-07-26-Mmap-with-Lucene.md

 Another one: do Linux/Solaris offer adequate solutions to the challenges of switching to ``mmap``'ed Lucene directories?

-And finally: are there already examples for ``mmap``-related challenges?
+And finally: are there already answers to ``mmap``-related questions?

 Before stepping into trying to find answers, let me quickly resume what the paging feature is as we know it from UNIX-like operating systems.